channingwalton/typeclassopedia/docs/index.md

   x.map(v => v.length)
 ```

-But for comprehensions can do a lot more as we will see later.
+There is more required to really use Options and Lists in for comprehensions which we will see later.

 The First Abstraction
 ---------------------